deniskabana/btr-fe-challenge/frontend/README.md

 - Decision to use `/pages` instead of `/app` router is due to future stability concerns.
 - I added `cors` middleware to the express backend
+- I decided not to use any state management library or methodology.
+If it wasn't a test project I'd implement a simple `React.context` to store in-session data.
 - This is my first time using GQL in years, so I'd very much appreciate feedback
   - If I had the freedom to use REST API, I would use `@tanstack/query` and would implement `redux-persist` (or `localStorage` implementation) to allow for effective caching, offline support and pre-loading.
 I would not use `WebWorkers`, I can do this all reliably in the main thread.
 - I am using `@carbon/react` for the first time.
 In my own projects, I mostly use `@mui/material` v5.x or css modules. **My opinion about carbon so far** is that it's oxymoronically too ridgid and flexible at the same time, with poor and often times incoherent documentation and is very obviously not written with first-class TS support - as my `tsc` built the app, but console gave me some `propTypes` error.
 Also, too much flexibility warrants for a lot tighter QA and UI control processes.
 I would not use this in a real project if I wouldn't be instructed to.